Overview

 Fill & Stroke Color

-The Fill and Stroke properties let you select the color of your waveform’s fill and stroke, respectively.
+Select the color of your waveform's fill and stroke (border), respectively.